MBurtonshaw/battle_simulator/README.md

 <p align="left">
-  A full-stack game in which the user creates a hero character to battle their way through various enemies and save the kingdom!
-Learn spells, win potions, and strategize your way to victory!
+  The kingdom is in trouble!
+Create a Hero and start battling enemies to level up, drink potions, and use spells to save the kingdom!
 </p>

 <h3 align="left">Languages and Tools:</h3>